tanthehack/re-code-report/report.typ

         ```
     )

-    To evaluate the performance after tuning the Dolphin Mixtral model, we will utilize 50,000 files from this dataset.
+    To evaluate the performance after tuning the model, we will utilize 50,000 files from this dataset.
 ])

 #par([